avranju/nerd-backup/README.md

 1. Load configuration from `.env`.
 2. Initialize the Restic repository on S3 (if not present).
 3. Back up specified Docker volumes to the Restic repository on S3.
+4. Prune old snapshots based on the retention policy (if configured).
-4. Output progress and status to the console.
+5. Output progress and status to the console.

 Note that Docker volumes are typically stored with only `root` user access on the file system.
 If running as a non-root user, the backup may fail due to insufficient permissions to access volume files.
 Running as `sudo` is often required.